sindresorhus/ip-regex/readme.md

 Type: `boolean`<br>
 Default: `false`

-Include boundaries in the RegExp.
-When active, `192.168.0.2000000000` will report an invalid ipv4 address.
-If this option is not set, the mentioned ipv4 address would report as valid (ignoring the trailing zeros).
+Include boundaries in the regex.
+When `true`, `192.168.0.2000000000` will report as an invalid IPv4 address.
+If this option is not set, the mentioned IPv4 address would report as valid (ignoring the trailing zeros).

 ## Related